franik7/RegWave-Description/README.md

 **Filtering**
 - Collapsible sidebar filter panel on desktop (click "‹ hide" to collapse, "› show" to expand — state persists per session)
 - Mobile filter drawer — tap ⚙ Filters to open a full-screen drawer with chip-style filter controls
-- Filter by Category (Enforcement, Regulatory, Speeches, News) and by Regulator (FDIC, FinCEN, OCC, Treasury, FINRA, Federal Reserve, SEC, FFIEC) independently; both filters apply together with AND logic
+- Filter by Category (Enforcement, Regulatory, Speeches, News) and by Regulator independently; both filters apply together with AND logic
 - Date range filters with presets (Today, Last 7 days, Last 30 days, This month) and custom date picker
 - Filters and search intersect — semantic results are scoped to whichever items are currently visible through active filters

 **Review Workflow**
-- Multi-user login with role-based access (Doer / Reviewer)
+- Invite-only user registration — new users receive a magic link via email; no public sign-up
-- Per-article decision panel (Approve / Decline / Unsure buttons) with notes field
+- Per-article triage panel with three decisions: **Relevant**, **Irrelevant**, **Review Later**
+- Notes field per article, saveable independently of triage decision
 - Manual category reclassification from the UI (original AI category preserved in DB, flagged visually)
-- Reviewer queue with stat cards and the same filter system as the Doer queue
+- Full audit trail — every triage decision is stored with user attribution and timestamp

+**Email Digest (Alerts)**
+- Each user configures their own digest preferences from the Alerts page
+- Choose frequency (daily or weekly), regulators to monitor, and key compliance themes
+- Themes drive semantic matching — articles are ranked by meaning, not keyword overlap
+- Leave themes empty to receive all recent content; leave regulators empty to monitor all 10 agencies
+- Digest emails are sent automatically at 7 AM, formatted to match the RegWave brand

 **Analytics Dashboard**
 - KPI cards (total items, decisions by type, pending, unique sources)